ng404/Mern-Stack-Project/README.md

 10.>u can see all the post for all user

-11.> u cna also see the post for following user in separate section
+11.> u can also see the post for following user in separate section

 12.> like and unlike the comment of the post